DeutscheBahnAG/components/components/web/pulse/README.md

 Even though technically possible, using the Pulse in size `XS` and `S` might not make sense.
 Therefore no example has been included into this documentation.

-Check the [Pulse guidelines][marke:pulse] for details.
+Check the [Pulse guidelines](https://marketingportal.extranet.deutschebahn.com/en/pulse) for details.

-[marke:pulse]: marketingportal.extranet.deutschebahn.com/en/pulse